Sniper-Lin/FeedTheWorm/README.md

   * If the worm dies, press enter to respawn the worm and restart the game.

 ==Instructions on how to execute and start up the game==

+1. Download everything in the FeedtheWorm repository.
+Recommended way of doing it is to